 Admission Criteria Discharge Criteria ASAP is exclusively reserved for youth in the care and custody of DCF who are being initially placed into foster care, a family home-care setting, or a community group home setting.
-1. Not applicable.
-One of the following criteria must be met: Youth have been adjudicated delinquent for a sexual offense or the commission of arson and have admitted to such behavior; Youth are the subject of documented or substantiated report of a sexual offense or the commission of arson; or Youth are currently in a foster home, group home, or independent living program and exhibit sexual offending and/or fire-setting behaviors that were not previously known to DCF.
+One of the following criteria must be met: 1.
+Youth have been adjudicated delinquent for a sexual offense or the commission of arson and have admitted to such behavior; 2.
+Youth are the subject of documented or substantiated report of a sexual offense or the commission of arson; or 3.
+Youth are currently in a foster home, group home, or independent living program and exhibit sexual offending and/or fire-setting behaviors that were not previously known to DCF.
+Any one of the following is suitable: The ASAP evaluation is completed.
+The member is placed in a long-term residential treatment setting or has been incarcerated.
 Exclusion Criteria Any one of the following is sufficient for exclusion for this level of care: 1.
 Youth are currently placed in a residential facility or who are transitioning from a residential facility to a less-restrictive setting; or 2.
 Youth is being discharged from an acute, 24 hour inpatient psychiatric facility or a Community-Based Acute Treatment/Intensive Community-Based Acute Treatment (CBAT/ICBAT) program to a restrictive setting such as a residential treatment facility.
+A written safety plan is developed by the youth's treatment team is required prior to the youth's discharge.